 This option requires that the user has the DATASET_LOG_READ-permission on the dataset in question.

-In order to view the dataset log, do the following:
+In order to view the dataset log, do the following on the “Manage”-tab:

 The loglevels go from DEBUG all the way up to FATAL, where DEBUG gives you the most detailed number of logged entries, while FATAL will give you the least (if any).
 As default the log view is set to INFORMATION-level log entries.